Did you know your website images can be the key to your website’s success?

+Another file format is GIF.
+According to Search Engine Journal, GEO is very similar to SEO.
+It’s the process of creating and optimizing content to rank highly in organic search results on a GIF search engine.
 Like Google, GIF search engines want to provide end-users with the best possible experience by giving them the “correct” answer to a query as fast as possible.

 In the SEO world, Google shows the user what it thinks is the most appropriate web link to answer a user query.
 GIF search engines like GIPHY work in a similar way.

 And, lastly, you can use photo editing tools to remove unnecessary information from images while preserving their real-world appearance.
 Often, the differences are marginal.
 (I love using Canva for editing my images here.)

 Make Your Images Relevant To Your Brand

-All your images should be relevant to your branding.
+All your website images should be relevant to your branding.
 They should say something important about your identity and what you stand for.

 This process is more of an art than a science.
 It means looking for images that feel right.
-Often, you know instinctively which pictures support your branding, and which don’t.All your images should be relevant to your branding.
-They should say something important about your identity and what you stand for. #InspireToThriveClick To Tweet
+Often, you know instinctively which pictures support your branding, and which don’t.

+A lot of companies try to take shortcuts and use stock images for their sites, but this isn’t a good idea.
 First, users can almost always tell that they’re looking at something mass-produced for a photo bank.
 The images are painfully generic and boring.

-You should, therefore, make your images unique.
+You should, therefore, make your website images unique.
 Hire a photographer and do it right with your photos whenever possible.
 However, if that is too pricey for you, you can check more out here to find stunning stock images.
 (You can get 10 for FREE!)

 I’d love to know how you are using images for your website or blog today in the comments below.